Originally published Jan 2014, updated 02/04/2014

 Much of the credit for the sudden rise of smart thermostats goes to Nest Labs, the company founded by iPod creator Tony Fadell.
 It started in 2010 after Fadell left Apple, and introduced the first mainstream smart thermostat (simply called ‘Nest’) way ahead of the pack in late 2011.

 Despite a $250 RRP by January 2013 the company was shipping between 40,000 and 50,000 thermostats a month, equivalent to one million per year.
-Remarkably these shipments came solely from the US and when Nest declared it would not launch outside the States until 2014 (despite its second product, the excellent Nest Protect smart smoke alarm launching globally) the race for rivals was on.
+Remarkably these shipments came solely from the US.
+It's now confirmed plans to sell Nest in the UK for £179, having already started selling its excellent Nest Protect smart smoke alarm last year.

 Whether Nest’s international rivals can match its magic formula remains to be seen since its appeal is both visual and functional.
 Fadell transferred his learning from Apple and the Nest has beautifully designed hardware and software.
 The thermostat itself has an elegant, minimalist, touch-senstive LED display while the accompanying smartphone and browser apps are clean, intuitive and simple.